 Like all sisterhoods, the people make it extraordinary.

-Before I crossed, I remember having classes with some of the women who were Deltas.
+Before I crossed over, I remember having classes with some of the women who were Deltas.
 I remember admiring how they thought.
 I recall walking through campus on my way to basketball practice and watching them promote the impactful programs that they would put on for the community at large.
 They were always spectacular.

 I most remember the excitement that I felt attending my first step show towards the end of my freshman year in the spring 2005.
 The Deltas were stepping at the annual event called Blackfest, and this particular year there was apparent public tension between the Deltas and the AKAs.
 They performed before one another, and both took clear shots at the other organization.
 With excitement I watched every move, and listened to the words that corresponded with the intricate steps.
 The AKAs were wonderful, and no one can resist the charming combination of pink and green, but Delta won that day.
 They had the benefit of being after the AKAs, but that didn’t even matter.
 They made their point about what they stood for: scholarship, service, and sisterhood.